-Alex Ovechkin misses Capitals practice with upper-body injury
+Alex Ovechkin voted Metro captain for All-Star Game, misses Capitals practice with injury

-“He had his gear on, he went on and came back off so I think we are just trying to make sure everything is good for the weekend,” Capitals Coach Peter Laviolette said.
+“He had his gear on, he went on and came back off, so I think we are just trying to make sure everything is good for the weekend,” Capitals Coach Peter Laviolette said.
 “Sure, he would have … liked to be out there today, but it was probably best just to try and make sure he is good for the weekend.”

 Washington is scheduled to face the New York Islanders on Saturday at UBS Arena and play the Vancouver Canucks on Sunday at Capital One Arena.
 Laviolette said he is optimistic Ovechkin will be available Saturday.